How to Keep Your Nonprofit Compliant in Maryland

 When is the Maryland charitable registration renewal deadline?

 In Maryland, the annual renewal deadline is 6 months after your fiscal year end.
-Extensions of 135 days are available upon request.
-Note: Annual Update due 6 months after fiscal year end (automatic extension available until 15th day of 11th month)
+Extensions of up to 150 days are available; consult the Secretary of State, Charitable Organizations Division for how the extension is requested or honored.
+Note: Annual Update due 6 months after fiscal year end (FYE+180d) per Md.
+Code Ann., Bus.
+Reg.
+Title 6.
+Automatic extension available to 15th day of 11th month after FYE (FYE+330d) — no affirmative request needed.
+E.g., December 31 FYE → June 30 due, automatic extension to November 15.

-What documents are required for Maryland charitable registration?
+What documents are required for Maryland charitable registration renewal?

-For Maryland charitable registration renewal, you typically need: Articles of Incorporation, Board of Directors List, Bylaws, Form COR-92, IRS Determination Letter, IRS Form 990.
+For Maryland charitable registration renewal, you typically need: Board of Directors List, IRS Form 990.
 Additional documents may be required based on your organization's size or activities, such as: Financial Review/Audit.

 Are there any exemptions from Maryland charitable registration?